 The Brutish Museums

 The Brutish Museums was named one of the New York Times List Best Art Books of 2020 and won the 2022 prize for the Best Book in Public History of the National Council on Public History, and was joint winner of the 2021 Elliott P Skinner Book Prize of the Association for Africanist Anthropology.
-The book was also shortlisted for the 2021 Bread and Roses Award for Radical Publishing.

 “for those who still bear the weight of these colonial legacies today, Hicks’ urgent, lucid, and brilliantly enraged book feels like a long-awaited treatise on justice”